 Step 2.
 On the General Settings page, tap on "Reset".

 Step 3.
 Click "Reset Network Settings".
 If you set a password, you will be asked to enter a password.

 Step 4.
 When asked to confirm it, click "Reset Network Settings".

 Some iPhone issues are very hard to be figured out by the basic solutions above.
-If you are still asked to enter the Apple ID password with a great deal of effort, then call for help from Apple employee, or take the device to local Apple Store to repair the device.
+If you are still asked to enter the Apple ID password with a great deal of effort, then call for help from Apple employee, or take the device to local Apple Store to get it repaired.